ivanIndjic/BigData/README.md

 # About
 ## Application for batch and stream processing large amount of data using Apache Spark and Kafka.
-### In this project main goal is to process data from csv files sored in `Data` folder and `producer` folder and using them calculate:
+### In this project main goal is to process data from csv files stored in `Data` folder and `producer` folder and using them calculate:
 - Number of crimes sorted by year
 - Percentage of domestic violence
 - Most dangerous parts of Chicago